(A) What is an authorized representative?

-(3) Drug or alcohol treatment centers and group living arrangements which act as authorized representatives for residents of the facilities must use food assistance benefits for food prepared and served to those residents participating in the food assistance program except when the residents leave the facility as specified in rules 5101:4-6-01 and 5101:4-6-26 of the Administrative Code.
+(3) Drug or alcohol treatment centers and group living arrangements that act as authorized representatives for residents of the facilities must use food assistance benefits for food prepared and served to those residents participating in the food assistance program except when a resident leaves the facility as specified in rules 5101:4-6-01 and 5101:4-6-26 of the Administrative Code.

 Promulgated Under: 111.15